Bet you’ll never poach pears in a pan again after you try this method – it produces perfect pears every time.

 ½ cup water

-1 Preheat slow cooker for 30 minutes on Preheat setting or Low.
+1 Preheat a slow cooker for 30 minutes on Preheat setting or Low.

 2 Peel pears, leaving stalks intact.
-If the pears won’t sit flat, slice a little flesh off the bottom with a sharp knife.
+If the pears won’t sit flat, slice a tiny bit of flesh off the bottom with a sharp knife (test with a skewer – it should barely find resistance).
 Mix orange juice, maple syrup and water together.
 Put pears in slow cooker and pour over syrup.
 Cover with a lid and cook increase temperature to High.

 3 Cook pears for 1½-2 hours, or until tender.
 Transfer to a plate and pour syrup into a small saucepan.
 Reduce syrup by half.
 Dish pears onto individual plates and spoon over a little syrup.
 Serve with ice cream, yoghurt or crème fraîche.